 Make Change Together

 The Review of Urgent and Emergency CareThe Department of Health is currently undertaking a Review of Urgent and Emergency Care across Northern Ireland.
 Under Make Change Together and in partnership with the Public Health Agency and Department of Health, we now have opportunity for the public to help shape thinking in the review.
-We have places on a series of workshops for older people, people living with mental health issues, and children and young people as well as their carers and advocates.
-Click here for more information or to register.
+Click here for more information.

 After being diagnosed with ME, Joan McParland helped establish the first ever ME clinic in Northern Ireland.